juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 ## Supported Object Storage

-The following table lists the object storage services supported by JuiceFS.
-Click the name to view the setting details:

-> If the object storage service you want is not in the list, please submit a request [issue](https://github.com/juicedata/juicefs/issues).
+If the object storage service you want is not in the list, please submit a request [issue](https://github.com/juicedata/juicefs/issues).

 | Name                                                      | Value      |
 | --------------------------------------------------------- | ---------- |